demispatti/cb-parallax/readme.txt

 = Where do I interact with this plugin? =

+You find the plugin's settings page in the "Settings > cbParallax" menu.
-You will find the "cbParallax" meta box on edit screens for posts, pages and products.
+You will find the "cbParallax" meta box on edit screens of all supported posts, pages and products.

 = How does it work? =